-- Exposing of one's body in such a manner that another party reasonably could be offended or to display sexual behavior which another person reasonably finds offensive; - Voyeurism, including trespassing, spying, or eavesdropping for the purpose of sexual gratification; - Soliciting sex acts from a minor by oral, written, or electronic means; - Possessing, producing, or disseminating child pornography; - Recording or photographing private sexual activity and/or a person's intimate parts (including genitalia, groin, breasts or buttocks) without consent; - Disseminating or posting images of private sexual activity and/or a person's intimate parts (including genitalia, groin, breasts, or buttocks) without consent: - Allowing third parties to observe private sexual activity from a hidden location (e.g., closet) or through electronic means (e.g., Skype or livestreaming of images); - Subjecting another person to human trafficking; or - Exposing another person to a sexually transmitted infection or virus without the other's knowledge.
+- Exposing of one's body in such a manner that another party reasonably could be offended or to display sexual behavior which another person reasonably finds offensive; - Voyeurism, including trespassing, spying, or eavesdropping for the purpose of sexual gratification; - Soliciting sex acts from a minor by oral, written, or electronic means; - Possessing, producing, or disseminating child pornography; - Recording or photographing private sexual activity and/or a person's intimate parts (including genitalia, groin, breasts or buttocks) without consent; - Disseminating or posting images of private sexual activity and/or a person's intimate parts (including genitalia, groin, breasts, or buttocks) without consent; - Allowing third parties to observe private sexual activity from a hidden location (e.g., closet) or through electronic means (e.g., Skype or livestreaming of images); - Subjecting another person to human trafficking; or - Exposing another person to a sexually transmitted infection or virus without the other's knowledge.

 Stalking as defined by UCF Policy 2-004 occurs when a person engages in a course of conduct directed at a specific person under circumstances that would cause a reasonable person to fear for their safety or the safety of others, or to experience substantial emotional distress.
-Stalking includes "cyberstalking," a particular form of stalking in which a person uses electronic media, such as the internet, social networks, blogs, phones, texts, or other similar devices or forms of contact.
+Stalking includes "cyber- stalking," a particular form of stalking in which a person uses electronic media, such as the internet, social networks, blogs, phones, texts, or other similar devices or forms of contact.

-Title IX Sexual Harassment as defined by UCF Policy 2-012 involves any conduct which occurs within the university's education program or activity that satisfies one or more of the following:
+Title IX Sexual Harassment as defined by UCF Policy 2-012 involves any conduct which occurs within the university's education program or activity against a person located in the United States on or after August 14, 2020 that satisfies one or more of the following: